Editor’s note: This article was originally published in June 2019. Updated April 2022.

 Dead nettle is a herbaceous flowering plant that’s native to Europe and Asia.
-But, they’re also common throughout North America, growing in planting beds as a weed.
-This plant is easily recognizable from their green, hairy leaves with purple tops and pink flowers.
-Despite its humble appearance, dead nettle is actually a valuable edible and medicinal plant.
+But, it’s also common throughout North America, growing in planting beds as a weed.
+This plant is easily recognizable from its green, hairy leaves with purple tops and pink flowers.
+Despite its humble appearance, dead nettle is a valuable wild edible and medicinal plant.

 Edibility and culinary use

 Alternatively, these leaves can also be cooked as a potherb.
-Much like any other greens, these leaves will taste great stir-fried, blanched, and roasted.
+Much like any other greens, these leaves will taste great when stir-fried.
 They will also be a fantastic addition to soups and stews.
-If you want something different, try dipping them in tempura batter and deep fry them for a delicious and crunchy snack.
+If you want something different, try dipping them in tempura batter and deep-frying them for a delicious and crunchy snack.
 Lastly, you can also steep these leaves to make a healthy herbal tea.

 Dead nettle leaves are highly nutritious.
-They’re a great source of vitamin C, iron, fiber, and flavonoids.
+They’re a great source of vitamin C, A, and K, as well as iron, fiber, and bioflavonoids.
 Moreover, these leaves also have anti-inflammatory, antibacterial, and antifungal properties as well as diuretic, astringent, diaphoretic, and purgative effects.

-Dead nettle herbal tea is exceptionally potent in healing kidney diseases, seasonal allergies, chills, and common colds.
+Dead nettle herbal tea has been used as a herbal remedy for kidney disease, seasonal allergies, chills, and common colds.
 Consuming this edible can boost the immune system and fight off bacterial infections as well.
-Lastly, the leaves can also be used externally to stop bleeding as well as heal cuts, burns, and bruises.
+Lastly, the leaves can also be used externally to stem bleeding and create a poultice to heal cuts, burns, and bruises.

-Note that dead nettle leaves have a mild laxative effect.
+Note that dead nettle leaves can have a mild laxative effect if eaten in generous amounts.
 Consuming too much, especially in herbal tea form, may cause diarrhea.
-Dead nettle may also induce menstruation, so pregnant women are advised to avoid this wild edible.
+As a herbal medicine, scientific analysis is limited, so it should be avoided by pregnant women and lactating mothers.

 Writen by Cornelia Tjandra